Turkey probes contractors as earthquake deaths pass 33,000

 Those found alive, however, remained the rare exception.

-A large makeshift graveyard was under construction in Antakya’s outskirts on Saturday.
-Backhoes and bulldozers dug pits in the field as trucks and ambulances loaded with black body bags arrived continuously.
-The hundreds of graves, spaced no more than 3 feet (a meter) apart, were marked with simple wooden planks.
+Backhoes and bulldozers prepared a large cemetery in Antakya’s outskirts as trucks and ambulances arrived continuously with black body bags.
+The hundreds of graves, no more than 3 feet (a meter) apart, were marked with simple wooden planks.

-Hatay’s airport, where the runway was damaged, reopened Sunday, the transportation ministry said, which should help to get aid into the region.
+Hatay’s airport reopened Sunday after its runway was repaired, and military and commercial planes landed with supplies for the region and will take away evacuees.

-There are 34,717 Turkish search-and-rescue personnel involved.
-On Sunday, Turkey’s Foreign Ministry said they have been joined by representatives from 74 countries, totaling 9,595 personnel.
-Eight more countries are expected to send search-and-rescue teams with 874 personnel, it said.
+There are 34,717 Turkish search-and-rescue personnel involved in rescue efforts.
+On Sunday, Turkey’s Foreign Ministry said they have been joined by 9,595 personnel from 74 countries, with more on the way.

 The head of the World Health Organization warned that the pain will ripple forward, calling the disaster an “unfolding tragedy that’s affecting millions.”